OData/v3ProtocolDocument/OData.markdown

 In all failure responses, the service MUST provide an accurate failure HTTP status code.
 The response body SHOULD contain a human-readable, possibly localized description of the problem, and SHOULD contain suggested resolution steps, if the service knows what those are.

 The service SHOULD return "top-level" errors, in the appropriate format, when an error is detected prior to sending the status line or any response headers to the client.
-When an error is detected after sending a partial response to the client, including a success code, the service MUST generate an [Instream Error].
+When an error is detected after sending a partial response to the client, including a success code, the service MUST generate an [Instream Error](#instreamerrors).

 The service MUST ensure that no observable change has occured to the state of the service as a result of any request that returns an error status code.